MCDReforged/MCDReforged.github.io/docs/plugin_dev/command.md

 ## A Quick Peek

-Let\'s peek into the actual operation of a command tree.
-As an example, let\'s say that there are 3 kinds of commands:
+Let's peek into the actual operation of a command tree.
+As an example, let's say that there are 3 kinds of commands:

 -   `!!email list`
 -   `!!email remove <email_id>`